 The individual must register at the Income Tax Office and receive a taxpayer identification number.
 By the end of every tax year (to 30 June) a tax return must be submitted together with an income and expenditure account.
 The deadline to do this is by 30 November of the same year.

 Initially, the landlord should pay any taxes by the filing deadline of 30 November.

 After the first return has been filed, payments on account are then due by the following 31 January and 30 June based on 50% of the previous year’s tax liability.
 Penalties are charged for late filing and payments.

 For non-resident individuals, the first £16,000 of taxable income is charged at 17% with the remaining balance at 39%.

 Which expenses may be deducted?

-Deductions for expenses are only allowed if they wholly and exclusively expended for the purpose of the property rental and are revenue rather than capital expenses.
-Capital expenditure generally relates to buying, improving or selling the property and is not normally allowable although expenditure on painting, decorating, repairing or enhancing the appearance of the property can be an allowable expense if certified by the Town Planner.
+Deductions for expenses are only allowed if they are wholly and exclusively expended for the purpose of the property rental and are revenue rather than capital expenses.
+Capital expenditure generally relates to buying, improving or selling the property and is not normally allowable, although expenditure on painting, decorating, repairing or enhancing the appearance of the property can be an allowable expense if certified by the Town Planner.

 Common types of revenue expenses paid by the owner that can generally be deducted are:

 2. General maintenance and repairs to the property;

 3. Interest on a mortgage to buy the property; and